THE BAHAMAS

 of children born in the Bahamas to non-Bahamian parents.

-number of Family Island persons resonated a call for greater
+A large number of Family Island persons resonated a call for greater

 autonomy in Local Government and for the Constitution to specify